kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

     compared to a boolean when there is only a single binary option to serve the purpose.

     Note:
-    - Potential extensions to the allocation strategy can be introduced for each capacity attribute defined in the `SharingPolicy`.
+    - A potential extension to the allocation strategy can be introduced for each capacity attribute defined in the `SharingPolicy`.
       For example, a `strategy` field could be added to explicitly define the scheduling behavior for a specific capacity:

       ```yaml